cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 clients to MLS.
 This distributes the load on the server and clients.

-Light MLS may also be used to on low powered devices that only occasionally upgrade to full MLS clients to commit to the group, for example when charging.
+Light MLS may also be used on low powered devices that only occasionally upgrade to full MLS clients to commit to the group, for example when charging.

 Light clients can decide to store the tree slices and build up a tree over time